 We are proud to work collectively with a growing community of microbiologists whose voluntary contributions are helping to put microbiology firmly on the map.
-We thank and acknowledge the following volunteers for the great work they have done so far in support of various business and science communication projects:
+We thank and acknowledge volunteers for the great work they have done so far in support of various business and science communication projects.

 English is the universal language of science, yet to make a broader impact a local language is often more effective.
 We recruited a Team of volunteers speaking collectively more than 13 languages.
 Being all active scientists, they will make sure that no microbiology content will be ‘’lost in translation’’!